 Although it’s best to take just the essentials to the temporary home, personal touches can help make the place cozier and reminiscent of what makes you comfortable.
 This could mean your favorite candy bowl stocked with a familiar snack, a family portrait and that blanket you like to wrap yourself in while reading each night.
 The goal is not just to make the time pass but for it to go by as pleasantly as possible.

 Explore the Outside

 You might normally be a homebody sort, but if you’re moving to a new area it might be a fantastic time to get out and explore your new environs.
 Find new restaurants or coffee shops to try.
-Take a walk and poke your head into retail spaces.
+Take a walk and poke your head into retail shops.
 Locate the nearest grocery store and learn what’s in each isle.
-Not only is this exciting and gets you out of the temporary housing but it will also help get you familiarized with the new neighborhood.
+Not only is this exciting and gets you out of the temporary housing, but it will also help get you familiarized with the new neighborhood.
 Remember, moving is a new adventure so why not enjoy the ride and make it the best it can be?